ARWNI2S/TheCorporateWars/whitepaper/roadmap/deployment/second-survey.md

 ## Second Survey

-During the **Second Survey**, the process of registering all the worlds of Known Space is completed.
+During the **Second Survey**, the process of registering all the worlds of Charted Space is completed.
 This includes:

 - structural inclusion of worlds to complete the galactic map,